#StandWithUkraine

 Installation

-Follow these instructions if you want and use the to install the package from npm.
-If you want to modify GDS, read the Local GDS-Development Guide.
+Follow these instructions to install the design-system package in your app.
+If you want to run GDS standalone, read the Local GDS Development Guide.

 Adding the dependency